Multi-Scale Node Embeddings for Graph Modeling and Generation: Graph Renormalization

 \section{Graph Renormalization}

-In this section, we will introduce the mathematical description of a graph and its coarse-graining procedure.
-We use the subscript $\ell = 0$ to identify the base graph whereas $ \ell > 0$ for its aggregated versions.
-In addition, we refer to a generic quantity at level $ \ell$ as $ \ell$\textit{-quantity}, e.g. the \textit{2-vectors} and \textit{2-nodes} are, respectively, the node embeddings and block-nodes at level $ 2$.
+In this section, we introduce the mathematical framework for representing a graph and its coarse-graining procedure.
+The subscript $\ell = 0$ identifies the microscopic graph, while $ \ell > 0$ refers to its aggregated versions.
+We refer to any quantity defined at level $ \ell$ as an $ \ell$\textit{-quantity}.
+For instance, the \textit{2-vectors} and \textit{2-nodes} denote the node embeddings and block-nodes at level $ 2$, respectively.